BognarB/derby-guide/README.md

 exit
 ```

-##### Just In Case...
-... you ever want to clear down your database to a blank one you can use the mongo command `db.dropDatabase()`.
+Note: In case you ever want to clear down your database to a blank one you can use the mongo command `db.dropDatabase()`.
 BUT use with care and make sure you have the right database selected first!

 #### Redis
 Start the redis client with: